-Even for organisations hesitant to put workloads in the public cloud, leveraging the public cloud for recovery first gives them a way to test the waters with their disaster recovery assets before moving production workloads.
+Even for organizations hesitant to put workloads in the public cloud, leveraging the public cloud for recovery first gives them a way to test the waters with their disaster recovery assets before moving production workloads.

-With more and more companies looking to public cloud as part of their disaster recovery strategy, it’s important to understand why -- and how your organisation might benefit as well.
+With more and more companies looking to public cloud as part of their disaster recovery strategy, it’s important to understand why -- and how your organization might benefit as well.
 Here are five reasons companies are eager to leverage the benefits of public cloud for DR.

-If your organisation lacks recovery or public cloud skills, a managed solution is the best option for immediate improved resiliency.
+If your organization lacks recovery or public cloud skills, a managed solution is the best option for immediate improved resiliency.
 That way your source data is always protected with a fully managed, automated and service-level agreement (SLA)-backed replication and recovery solution.

 The process begins with discovery to determine and validate company requirements and start standing up the necessary cloud infrastructure.
 The build phase includes software installation and configuration for your servers that need to be protected, as well as configuration of the recovery plan and settings before starting replication.

 Once replication is complete, initial testing occurs and RTO is benchmarked.
 At that point, the replication is managed, monitored and maintained while the architecture is continuously improved.
 Regular testing identifies any issues and quickly mitigates them, and the system is ready to respond swiftly in the event of a disaster.